SUMMER INSTITUTE ON ACADEMIC DIVERSITY

 Tuesday, July 11, 2017

 Carol presents in the morning on High-Quality Curriculum.
 The afternoon sessions will focus on unit design and analysis within content areas focusing on the characteristics of high-quality curriculum.
+A Special Topic session is offered in the second half of the morning for participants who want to explore the attributes of high-quality rubrics.
 There will also be afternoon sessions for administrators focused on supporting teacher with various components of differentiation.

 Wednesday, July 12, 2017

 Carol presents in the morning on Assessment to Inform Instruction.
-A Special Topic session is offered in the second half of the morning for participants who want to explore the attributes of high-quality rubrics.
+A Special Topic session is offered in the second half of the morning for participants who want to explore grading in a differentiated classroom.
 The afternoon sessions divide into content area and administrator sessions with a focus on assessment.

 Thursday, July 13, 2017